satoshipay/example-goods-server-php/README.md

 - Support for range requests (partial HTTP content), which is required to skip in video files
 - Automatic matching of request URLs to directories

+## Installation

+Simply place `index.php` in a web accessible directory on your HTTP server, configure it and add files as described below.

 ## Configuration

 ### Environment variables